agatoneq/agatoneq/README.md

 Even if I only touch a technology once, it makes it much easier to return to it later – and I’m always motivated to learn what’s currently needed.

 Some of the projects that matter most to me:
-- **EEG signal analysis** – deep learning platform for predicting schizophrenia from brainwave activity *(app available, model excluded due to scientific publication in progress)* – Github
+- **EEG signal analysis** – deep learning platform for predicting schizophrenia from brainwave activity *(app available, model excluded due to scientific publication in progress)* – [Github](https://github.com/agatoneq/Cerebri-Sense)
-- **Medical image classification** – convolutional models for aortic arch calcification detection *(not public due to scientific paper)* – Github
+- **Medical image classification** – convolutional models for aortic arch calcification detection *(not public due to scientific paper)*
-- **Image binarization in Assembly** – low-level image processing application with multi-threaded execution and performance benchmarking (C# vs. SIMD assembly) – Github
+- **Image binarization in Assembly** – low-level image processing application with multi-threaded execution and performance benchmarking (C# vs. SIMD assembly) – [Github](https://github.com/agatoneq/Image-Binarization-Asm)

 ## 📌 Highlights